robustok/gagafarmApp/README.md

 # gagafarmApp
-gagafarmApp is android App project which created by robustok co.LMD.
+gagafarmApp is android App project which created by robustok software developing center.